redcardinal-io/metering/README.md

-## Metering componet of RedCardinal
+## Metering component of RedCardinal